leinadher/GEN02.F24_Project/README.md

 - 📁 `.idea`: Configuration files for the development environment, useful for maintaining consistent settings across different contributors' setups.
 - 📁 `__pycache__`: Compiled Python files to improve the execution speed of the code.
+- 📁 `assets`: Some additional files for representation and readme file.
 - 📁 `GEN02`: Contains generated files or output relevant to the project's execution, including intermediate results and cached data.
 - 📁 `data`: Holds datasets and school-related documentation that the chatbot uses to generate responses.
 - 📁 `module_descriptions`: Includes descriptions of university modules, used to augment the responses.